This month, we all celebrate the wonderful moms in our life. So our writers thought it was a great time to explore themes of motherhood in horror.

 It may not exactly be a horror film — at least not in the traditional sense of the word.
 You’d probably be more inclined to call it a dark drama or a psychological thriller.
 In spite of that fact, We Need to Talk About Kevin is one of the most disturbing and, yes, truly terrifying films I’ve ever seen.
 It got under my skin and burned its way into my psyche like few films have ever done.

-Like Darren Aronofsky’s Mother!, another film which would have fit very comfortably on this list, We Need to Talk About Kevin is a complex and layered film addressing a multitude of important themes.
+Like Darren Aronofsky’s Mother!, another film that would have fit very comfortably on this list, We Need to Talk About Kevin is a complex and layered film addressing a multitude of important themes.
 But the heart of the film is the atypical bond, or lack thereof, between a troubled boy named Kevin (Ezra Miller) and his beleaguered mom Eva (Tilda Swinton).

 Swinton gives a tour-de-force, career-defining performance in the film as a mother struggling to come to terms with her son and the horrors he has committed.

 The story is told from Eva’s perspective, through different timelines.
-There’s present day Eva, a broken shell of a woman who’s lost everything — struggling with the unbearable guilt of having failed her son as a parent…and failed society by raising a monster.
-We also get flashbacks of Eva’s life as a mother to a budding sociopath — from her unwanted pregnancy, to her struggle to connect to a contemptuous child.
+There’s present-day Eva, a broken shell of a woman who’s lost everything — struggling with the unbearable guilt of having failed her son as a parent…and failed society by raising a monster.
+We also get flashbacks of Eva’s life as a mother to a budding sociopath — from her unwanted pregnancy to her struggle to connect to a contemptuous child.

 The film addresses complex questions of nature versus nature.
 Was Kevin born bad, or did Eva’s obvious shortcomings as a parent trip that dark switch in him?
 From very early on, she knows there’s something wrong with her son.
 But no one will listen.
 In the end, however, it is she who shoulders the blame for Kevin’s unspeakable actions.
 If there’s something wrong with Kevin, there must, in turn, be something wrong with her.